-Any SCALE student who is academically disqualified for failing to maintain a cumulative GPA of at least 2.330 or for failing to achieve a GPA of at least 2.330 in each of two consecutive evaluation periods under Part H.1a or b commencing in Period 3 (excluding the mandatory summer session) may petition for readmission according to the rules and procedures of the Academic Standards Committee as stated in Academic Disqualification, Academic Probation, and Academic Improvement Programs Policies.
-Any SCALE student who is disqualified under Section H.1a or b and is permitted to petition may continue in courses in which they are currently enrolled pending notification by the committee of its decision.
+Any SCALE student who is academically disqualified for failing to maintain a cumulative GPA of at least 2.330 or for failing to achieve a GPA of at least 2.330 in each of two consecutive evaluation periods under Section M.1a or b commencing at the end of Period 3 (excluding the mandatory summer session and January intersession) may petition for readmission according to the rules and procedures of the Academic Standards Committee as stated in Academic Disqualification, Academic Probation, and Academic Improvement Programs Policies.
+Any SCALE student who is disqualified under Section M.1a or b and is permitted to petition may continue in courses in which they are currently enrolled pending notification by the committee of its decision.
 If the petition is denied, the student will be withdrawn from all courses, and no credit will be granted, even if courses have been completed before the denial of the petition.
 A student whose petition is denied and currently enrolled in on-campus courses at Southwestern will automatically receive a full tuition refund for the period in which the student is enrolled.